Serse Cosmi: Lecce

-On 4 December 2011, Cosmi was unveiled as new head coach of bottom-placed Serie A side Lecce, replacing Eusebio Di Francesco.
+On 4 December 2011, Cosmi was unveiled as the new head coach of bottom-placed Serie A side Lecce, replacing Eusebio Di Francesco.

 Later career

-On 27 June 2012, Cosmi was appointed the new coach of Siena in Serie A on a two-year contract, but on 17 December he was sacked.
+On 27 June 2012, Cosmi was appointed the new coach of Siena in Serie A on a two-year contract; but, on 17 December, he was sacked.

-On 24 February 2014, Cosmi returned into management as new head coach of Serie B club Pescara, replacing Pasquale Marino but failing to turn the team fortunes and missing out qualification for the promotion playoffs.
-He left the club by the end of the season.
+On 24 February 2014, Cosmi returned into management as the new head coach of Serie B club Pescara, replacing Pasquale Marino, but he failed to turn the team's fortunes and they missed out qualification for the promotion playoffs.
+He left the club at the end of the season.

-On 11 March 2015, he was named manager of Serie B side Trapani replacing long-serving Roberto Boscaglia.
+On 11 March 2015, he was named manager of Serie B side Trapani, replacing long-serving Roberto Boscaglia.
 Cosmi led Trapani to the 2016 Serie B promotion playoffs, where they were defeated by Pescara in the final round.
-He was sacked by Trapani on 28 November 2016, after obtaining only eleven points from the first 16 rounds of the season and having his car set on fire by the club's supporters.
+He was sacked by Trapani on 28 November 2016, after obtaining only 11 points from the first 16 rounds of the season, and after his car was set on fire by the club's supporters.

 On 7 December 2017, Cosmi was named as the replacement for Fulvio Fiorin at Serie B side, Ascoli.
 He was replaced by Vincenzo Vivarini on 12 July 2018.

 On 6 March 2019, Cosmi was appointed as manager of Venezia.

 On 4 January 2020, Cosmi returned to Perugia after 16 years, replacing Massimo Oddo.
 He signed a contract until 30 June.

 Cosmi was appointed as manager of Crotone on 1 March 2021, following the sacking of Giovanni Stroppa, signing a contract until the end of the season.
-After failing to save his team from relegation to Serie B, with Crotone ending in 19th place in the league, the club announced they would not confirm Cosmi for the following season.
+After failing to save his team from relegation to Serie B, with Crotone ending the season in 19th place in the league, the club announced that they would not retain Cosmi for the following season.

 On 4 September 2022, Cosmi returned into management as the new head coach of Croatian club Rijeka.
-His experience at the club however proved to be short-lived, as he was dismissed on 13 November 2022 following a 2–7 loss to Dinamo Zagreb.
+However, his experience at the club proved to be short-lived, as he was dismissed on 13 November 2022 following a 2–7 loss to Dinamo Zagreb.

+On 24 February 2026, Cosmi returned to management after almost four years, taking over as the new head coach of Italian Serie C club Salernitana.

 Style of management

 "With his trademark cap and his little goatee beard, Serse Cosmi is one of Italian football's most recognisable figures.
-His touchline energy, and excitable gestures make him a popular butt of jokes by Italian comedians, too.
+His touchline energy and excitable gestures make him a popular butt of jokes by Italian comedians, too.
 His provincial accent is often impenetrable for those unfamiliar with the brogue of Perugia.
-Cosmi is an eccentric goblin of a man, but a wily coach who is greatly liked by fans."
+Cosmi is an eccentric goblin of a man, but a wily coach who is greatly liked by fans"."